 News

-Following the SMS message on Wed 16 April, we are moving to a new "total triage" access model on Tuesday 6 May 25.
-This will be accessed via a new "Accurx" digital request form, soon to be available on the Website home page (replacing the current eConsult form).
-The main benefit will be removing the 8am rush and need to ring or visit the Surgery and can be accessed anywhere via a Smartphone, tablet or laptop etc.
+On 6 May we started operating a "total triage" access model, driven and accessed via the new "Accurx" digital request form (at top of the main home page).
+The main benefits are that it removes the 8am rush and any need to ring or visit the Surgery and can be accessed anywhere via a Smartphone, tablet or laptop etc.

-This change directed by NHS/Mid Essex ICB is designed to introduce a fairer & equitable way to access appointments/other services.
-The duty GP will review all clinical requests, allocating appropriate appointments to the most appropriate clinical staff.
-The admin team will take all the admin/non-clinical requests for action.
-All requests will be formally responded to within 72hours of receipt.
-Many other practices across mid Essex and the UK have adopted this model and early feedback from all has been very positive, v soon after the changes were introduced for patients and staff alike.
+This change is directed by NHS/Mid Essex ICB and the duty GP will review all clinical requests, allocating appropriate appointments to the most appropriate clinical staff.
+The admin team will take all admin/non-clinical requests for action.
+All requests will be formally responded to within 72 hours of receipt.
+Many practices across mid Essex and the UK have adopted this model and early feedback from all has been very positive, v soon after the changes were introduced for patients and staff alike.

-Staff will be on hand each day to assist those patients unable to use or access smartphones, tablets and laptops etc. Please use the links below to bring up more information on how the new model will work.
+As mentioned above, staff will be on hand daily to assist those patients unable to use or access smartphones, tablets and laptops etc. Please use the links below to bring up more information on how the new model will work.

 Total Triage at New Folly Surgery